AdobeDocs/commerce-admin.en/help/stores-purchase/vat.md

 To configure VAT ID validation, you must first set up the customer groups that are needed, and create the related tax classes, rates, and rules.
 Then, enable VAT ID validation for the store, and complete the configuration.

 The following examples show how tax classes and rates are used for VAT ID Validation.
-Take a look at the examples, and then follow the instructions to set up the tax classes and rules that are needed for your store.
+Review the examples, and then follow the instructions to set up the tax classes and rules that are needed for your store.

 #### Example: Minimal tax rules required for VAT ID validation